catherineluse/versioned-docs-experiment/rancher-docs/en/installation/resources/choosing-version/_index.md

 title: Choosing a Rancher Version
 weight: 1
 aliases:
-  - /rancher/v2.0-v2.4/en/installation/options/server-tags
+  - /rancher/v2.5/en/installation/options/server-tags
 ---

 This section describes how to choose a Rancher version.

 For a high-availability installation of Rancher, which is recommended for production, the Rancher server is installed using a **Helm chart** on a Kubernetes cluster.
-Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/options/helm-version) to choose a version of Helm to install Rancher.
+Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.5/en/installation/options/helm-version) to choose a version of Helm to install Rancher.

 For Docker installations of Rancher, which is used for development and testing, you will install Rancher as a **Docker image.**

+The Helm chart version also applies to RancherD installs because RancherD installs the Rancher Helm chart on a Kubernetes cluster.

 {{% tabs %}}
 {{% tab "Helm Charts" %}}

-When installing, upgrading, or rolling back Rancher Server when it is [installed on a Kubernetes cluster]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/install-rancher-on-k8s/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
+When installing, upgrading, or rolling back Rancher Server when it is [installed on a Kubernetes cluster]({{<baseurl>}}/rancher/v2.5/en/installation/install-rancher-on-k8s/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
 Therefore, as you prepare to install or upgrade a high availability Rancher configuration, you must add a Helm chart repository that contains the charts for installing Rancher.

-Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/options/helm-version) to choose a version of Helm to install Rancher.
+Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.5/en/installation/options/helm-version) to choose a version of Helm to install Rancher.

 ### Helm Chart Repositories